jlusiardi/homekit_python/README.md

 The option `-a` specifies the alias for the device.

 The option `--adapter` specifies which Bluetooth device to use.
 This is optional and `hci0` is the default and is only used if the paired device is using Bluetooth LE.

-The option `--log` specifies the loglevel for the command.
+The option `--log` specifies the log level for the command.
 This is optional.
 Use `DEBUG` to get more output.

 ## pair